epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/LinqToSQL.md

 ## Steps for Linq to SQL Implementation

 ### 1. Create Git Integration
-Set up a Git integration with **read and write** access to the repository where the project source code is stored.
+Set up a project Git integration with **read and write** access to the repository where the project source code is stored.

 ---